A Bayesian inference approach for determining player abilities in football: Model

 Consider the case where we have $K$ matches, numbered $k=1,\ldots,K$.
-We denote the set of teams in fixture $k$ as $T_k$, with $T_k^H$ and $T_k^A$ representing the home and away teams respectively.
-Explicitly, $T_k = \{T_k^H, T_k^A\}$.
-We take $P$ to be the set of all players who feature in the dataset, and $P_k^j\in P$ to be the subset of players who play for team~$j$ in fixture $k$.
-We may want to consider how players' abilities over different event types interact, for this we group event types to create meaningful interactions.
-For simplicity, we describe the model for a single pair of event types which are deemed to interact, for example, Pass and Interception, we denote these event types $e_1$ and $e_2$, such that $E=\{e_1, e_2\}$.
+We denote the set of teams in game $k$ as $T_k$, with $T_k^H$ and $T_k^A$ representing the home and away teams respectively.
+Hence, $T_k = \{T_k^H, T_k^A\}$.
+We take $P$ to be the set of all players who feature in the dataset, and $P_k^j\subset P$ to be the subset of players who play for team~$j$ in game $k$.
+We may want to consider how players' abilities over different event types interact.
+For this, we group event types to create meaningful interactions.
+In grouping events there is an underlying assumption about the independence between the events that make up a grouped event.
+To the authors knowledge there is no evidence in the existing literature of interactions which are clearly detectable from data (a question we believe would make a very interesting area of future research).
+For simplicity, we describe the model for a single pair of event types which are deemed to interact, for example, Pass and Interception, and we denote these event types $e_1$ and $e_2$, with $E=\{e_1, e_2\}$.